nanoguo/English-learning-notes/Essential-Grammar-in-Use.md

 ## Words & Phrase

 - woof n. 低吠声 vi. 发出低吠声
+- journalist n. 新闻从业者
 - on time adv. 准时

+## Sentences
+- My name is Lisa.
+- I'm 22.
+- I'm American.
+I'm come from Chicago.
+- I'm a student.
+- My father is a doctor and my mother is a journalist.
+- I'm not married.
+- My favourite colour is blue.
+- My favourite sports are football and swimming.
+- I'm interested in art.
+- I'm cold, can you close the window, please?
+- I'm 32 years old.
+My sister is 29.
+- My brother is very tall.
+He's a policeman.
+- John is afraid of dogs.
+- It's 10 o'clock.
+You're late again.
+- Ann and I are good friends.
+- Your keys are on the table.
+- I'm tired but I'm not hungry.
+- Tom isn't interested in politics.
+He's interested in music.
+- Jane isn't at home at the monment.
+She's at work.
+- Those people aren't English.
+They're Australian.
+- It's sunny today but it isn't warm.
+- Thank you.
+That's very kind of you.
+- Look!
+There's Chris.
+- "Here's your key."
+"Thank you."

 # Unit 3 **I am doing** *(present continuous)*